rajashekarcs2023/a2a-uagent/uagents-a2a-adapter/README.md

         "parts": [
           {
             "kind": "text",
-            "text": "What are the latest developments in AI agents?"
+            "text": "What is a stock?"
           }
         ],
         "messageId": "msg-1"